 2. Royal College of Art

 One of the oldest art colleges in the city, the Royal College of Art, was founded in 1837 and underwent many changes, including location up to the present day.
 Now, with three campuses stretched across the capital, this art college has seen many famous faces through its doors over time, including film director Ridley Scott and actor Alan Rickman, to name a few.
 With all that being said, this is a fantastic university.

 3. Chelsea College of Art & Design

 Situated on the banks of the River Thames, the Chelsea College of Art & Design is easily one of the capital's best art schools through its association with UAL.
-Founded in 1895, this university offers undergraduate, post-grad and short courses for both UK and international students.
-Not only is this a fantastic art college but is also very well located in the heart of the city, right next door to Tate Britain and Vauxhall Bridge.
+Founded in 1895, this university offers undergraduate, post-grad and short courses for UK and international students.
+This is a great art college and very well located in the heart of the city, right next door to Tate Britain and Vauxhall Bridge.

 16 John Islip St | Website

 Right on the doorstep of Euston Station is the Slade School of Art, part of the UCL group of universities.
 Renowned for some of its famous alumni, you can take a range of courses here, including online learning, short courses, and the usual post & undergrad degrees.
 With a particular focus on contemporary art, this world-famous university is one of the best you can find.

 5. Goldsmiths University (UAL)

 Part of the UAL network, Goldsmiths is one of the older colleges in the city, founded in 1891 as a technical institute.
 Since then, it has become world-famous for its exciting and prestigious courses, with over 10,000 students from across the UK and the rest of the world.
 Aside from disciplines such as Music and Anthropology, this university is noted mainly for its Art & Design courses.
 With notable alumni, including the Young British Artists collective and the likes of Damien Hirst, this is a fantastic place to study.